A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the James Webb Space Telescope NIRSpec Instrument: Discussion

 The mysteriously tight correlation between ${\rm H\alpha}$ and [O~\Romannum{3}] is what we observe \emph{before} applying any dust extinction correction, and therefore is independent of the non-Case B recombination problem discussed above.
 Based on the SED fitting, most of these objects have non-negligible dust reddening, and therefore the linearity observed can hardly be explained.
 As shown in Figure~\ref{fig:line_relations}, the relation remains tight in four successive redshift bins, and there is no obvious redshift evolution from $z\approx 2$ to $z\approx 7$.
 In contrast, the results from the three ground-based redshift surveys that we examined do not present the same picture: there is still a correlation, but it has a much wider dispersion, as one would expect when considering dust reddening.

 Nevertheless, there is still room to reconcile these observations.
 The vast majority of the galaxies from the three ground-based surveys have line fluxes brighter than $3\times10^{-17}$~erg~s$^{-1}$~cm$^{-2}$, while most of the objects in the NIRSpec samples are fainter than this limit.
 Therefore, we surmise that there could be a transition for this relation at around this limit.
-Future NIRSpec data, when cumulating a sufficient number of objects at the brighter levels, will solve the current discrepancy with the ground-based results can be explained.
+Future NIRSpec data, when cumulating a sufficient number of objects at brighter levels, will show whether the current discrepancy with the ground-based results can be explained.